The list of the most essential Kanban reporting metrics

 How is Kanban Throughput Calculated?

-A throughput histogram will be helpful if you’d like to see the average throughput per day or what percentage of all days had a certain throughput.
+A throughput histogram will be helpful if you want to see the average throughput per day or what percentage of all days you reached a certain throughput.
 It will give you a better understanding of your team’s capacity.

 5. Work in Progress

-Another core component of Kanban is limiting work in progress (WIP limits) that is aimed to improve the team’s efficiency.
-You have to choose whether you split your attention between many tasks or when you focus on only one task.
+Another core component of Kanban is limiting work in progress (WIP limits) so as to improve the team’s efficiency.
+You have to choose whether you split your attention between many tasks or whether you focus on only one task.

 6. Team Performance